-Element is the development and operations consultant to Opal Retirement Inc. and, as such, is managing the development of the Opal Project to its completion.
-The Opal Project consists of plans for a lifestyle retirement community to be constructed, which will be comprised of approximately 142,000 square feet with 44 seniors' residential condominium units, 56 seniors' rental units and 30 seniors' Licenced Care units.
-As at September 22, 2020, the construction was completed, and Opal by Element was open for operation in December 2019.
-All of the condominium unit sales have been completed.
-Opal is currently engaged in leasing up the rental unit and Licensed Care units.
+Element is the development and operations consultant for Opal Retirement Inc. and, as such, Element has managed the development of the Opal Project to its completion and is currently managing its operation.
+The Opal Project is a lifestyle retirement community comprised of approximately 142,000 square feet with 44 seniors' residential condominium units, 56 seniors' rental units and 30 seniors' Licenced Care units.
+Opal by Element was open for operation in December 2019.
+It is currently engaged in leasing up the rental units and Licensed Care units.